visulate/visulate-for-oracle/docs/pages/quickstart.md

 ## Post install setup

-1. Wait for the VM to start and then use the Cloud Console or `gcloud compute ssh` to ssh into to it.
+1. Wait for the VM to start and then use the Cloud Console or `gcloud compute ssh` to ssh into it.

 2. Create a `.bash_profile` file in your home directory